 Please Join Us on Third Thursdays for

-Our new series, Third Thursday VetChat, gives you front row seat to an intimate exchange with our Vietnam Veteran Volunteers led by NJVVMF Trustee Melissa Ziobro, Specialist Professor of Public History at Monmouth University.
+Our new series, Third Thursday VetChat, gives you a front-row seat to an intimate exchange with our Vietnam Veteran Volunteers led by NJVVMF Trustee Melissa Ziobro, Specialist Professor of Public History at Monmouth University.
+Audience Q&A will follow an initial round of questions by the host.

 Peter Meloro volunteers as a tour guide at the New Jersey Vietnam Veterans’ Memorial Foundation.
 Peter joined the US Army in 1967 and served in the Charlie Company, 2nd Battalion, 506th Infantry Regiment of the 101st Airborne Division (Screaming Eagles), the same battalion depicted in the HBO Mini Series, Band of Brothers televised in 2001.